oyy2000/Replicating-DepthFL-PyTorch/README.md

-# Federated-Learning (PyTorch)
+# Replicating the DepthFL: Depthwise Federated Learning for Heterogeneous Clients (Pytorch)

-Implementation of the vanilla federated learning paper : [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).
+Implementation of the vanilla federated learning paper: [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).

+The original paper of DepthFL: [DepthFL: Depthwise Federated Learning for Heterogeneous Clients](https://openreview.net/forum?id=pf8RIZTMU58).

 Experiments are produced on MNIST, Fashion MNIST and CIFAR10 (both IID and non-IID).
 In case of non-IID, the data amongst the users can be split equally or unequally.